-Due to COVID-19, our finance company is offering 1 year financing with no interest, no fees, and 90 days before the first payment is due.
-Offer good through September 30.
+Our finance company is offering 12 months at 0% interest financing and 90 days before the first payment is due.
+Offer good through August 31, 2022.
 Learn More

 Below are links to Dog Guard of Greater Pittsburgh's most frequently asked questions.
 If have a new question or would like a free quote please contact us!

 Dog Guard Out of Sight Fencing is an electric dog fence system that is installed underground by burying a single wire as a complete loop along the entire perimeter of your property.
 This underground boundary can also include certain portions of your yard, such as a pool or garden.
 Your dog is safely contained within your yard with the boundaries you are comfortable with.

 First, a transmitter is installed in a convenient location, such as the garage or basement.
 Then, the wire loop is placed underground.
 The transmitter sends a harmless radio signal through the wire, which is picked up by the small receiver on the dog’s collar.
 When the dog nears the wire, the receiver in the pet’s collar picks up the signal and gives off the owner’s choice of an audible warning or mild correction.